-Lesson Learned # 3 - All Customer Feedbacks are not Created Equal
+Lesson Learned # 3 - All Customer Feedback is not Created Equal

 When the product team at Apploye set out to build new features, we always knew that our customers would be our best source of feedback.
 We were right.
 However, it was only through active listening that we gained insight into what they needed and how they wanted to use the products.